 Chapter 5 – Post-Soviet Transformations of the Mechanism of Complaints

 Chapter 6 – New Mechanism of Complaints in Action: What’s Changed?

-Dr Elena Bogdanova is a Kandidat Nauk in Sociology and PhD candidate at the University of Eastern Finland.
-She is a Research Fellow at the Centre for Independent Social Research, and Associate professor at the European University at St. Petersburg, and at the Russian Presidential Academy of National Economy and Public Administration.
+Elena Bogdanova is a Research Fellow at the Centre for Independent Social Research, and Associate Professor at the European University at Saint Petersburg, and at the Russian Presidential Academy of National Economy and Public Administration.